 submit a notarized transcript "which demonstrates completion of a high school education", meaning that homeschoolers could not

 skip ahead to college before finishing a high school program.

 Currently, New York State does not allow homeschoolers to play on public school interscholastic sports teams.
 As for other

 extracurricular activities such as intramural sports and musical groups, the state allows local school boards to decide whether

 to allow homeschoolers to participate.
 Some districts allow such participation, and others don't.
+There are several bills

 New York home educators are divided on this issue.
 Supporters of these kinds of bills say that they would increase opportunities